Cereceres/promise-timeout/README.md

 # promise-timeout
-extends native promise to get timeout in params
+extends native promise to get timeout in params.
+Nodejs > 6 is required.

 # Usage